publication date: Oct. 12, 2018

 Downing spoke with Matthew Ong, a reporter with The Cancer Letter.

-Dr. Downing, it … Continue reading St. Jude’s Downing: WHO effort can raise cure rates up to 60% for children with cancer
+It was an exciting day.
+We were very happy with the way the entire day went, and the tone … Continue reading St. Jude’s Downing: WHO effort can raise cure rates up to 60% for children with cancer

 To access this members-only content, please log in.